 Over the last decade, John has litigated a number of ERISA and benefit class actions against some of America’s largest companies that tried to eliminate or reduce retiree healthcare.
 These cases involved thousands of union retirees, including former Steelworkers, Autoworkers, Chemical Workers, and United Electrical Workers, against such major manufacturers as American Standard, PPG, GM, Ford, Chrysler, General Tire Corp, Sunoco, and Crown Cork.

-For the past six years, John has served as Adjunct Clinical Professor at the University of Pittsburgh School of Law, where currently directs its Unemployment Insurance Practicum.
+John has served as Adjunct Clinical Professor at the University of Pittsburgh School of Law, directing its Unemployment Insurance Practicum.
 He often lectures on workplace issues and co-authored a manual on Pennsylvania Unemployment Compensation.
 He also co-authored “Battling for Benefits,” which appeared in Trial Magazine (December 2005).
 He has appeared on numerous radio and television programs, including Al Franken and Oprah Winfrey, and his cases have been covered in the Wall Street Journal, Bill Moyers’ NOW and Pittsburgh’s major media outlets.
-He was named a “Super Lawyer” in 2008 and in “Best Lawyers in America 2013.”
+He was named a “Super Lawyer” in 2008 and is listed in “Best Lawyers in America”

 John filed the first same-sex sexual harassment case in the Western District of Pennsylvania and has received a number of favorable decisions from the Third and Sixth Circuit Courts of Appeals and the Court of International Trade.
 He is admitted to practice in the U.S. Supreme Court, all Pennsylvania Courts, and numerous federal district and circuit courts.